pauloddr/articles/fighting-game-in-javascript.md

 Test the concept of running a 3D character in Javascript and see how it performs.

 Does it lag or glitch in any way?
 Does it memory-leak?
+Can the leak be addressed/fixed?

 "Can we go on?"

 ### 0.2

 Improve character with two punches, two kicks, and make hitboxes work.
 Add enemy character.
 One single hit reaction.

+"Is it still viable?"

 ### 0.3